 see Africa trailer here http://vimeo.com/56367550 'Nobody, nobody, nobody (not even myself, my supervisors, and my assessor) is seriously going to want to read my thesis.'
 Research blogger, 'NottinghamFlorist' Guardian Higher Education Network on Academic Blogging, Oct, 19, 2012 This website is hosted by WordPress, the largest online blogging platform and they recently sent out stats…Read more ecopornography and a review of the ecocinema enquiry over 2012

-Please note: a revised and extended new version of this article will be published in the EarthLines March 2014 magazine .
+Please note: a revised and extended new version of this article will be published in the EarthLines March 2014 magazine see here .
 "Nature photographs have become something of a problem', Joy Williams, quoted by Bart Welling in Ecoporn: on the limits of visualising the nonhuman, 2009.
-"The representational challenges are acute, requiring creative ways of…Read more Ecopornography, slow violence and the deep, slow art of place
+"The representational challenges are acute, requiring creative…Read more Ecopornography, slow violence and the deep, slow art of place